1961 New Jersey gubernatorial election: Campaign

-From December 1960, outgoing governor Robert B. Meyner struggled with local and county party leaders to settle on an establishment candidate for the nomination.
-Meyner favored U.S. Senator Harrison A. Williams or public utilities commissioner William F. Hyland as his successor.
+Beginning in December 1960, outgoing governor Robert B. Meyner struggled to settle on a consensus candidate with local and county party leaders for the nomination.
+Meyner favored U.S. senator Harrison A. Williams or William F. Hyland as his successor.
 Williams declined, and party leaders failed to reach an agreement for over two months.

-Superior Court judge Richard J. Hughes emerged as a dark horse candidate for the nomination on February 5.
-Hughes, a self-avowed liberal and supporter of President Kennedy, had been elected to the Democratic state committee in 1937 and ran one failed campaign for the U.S. House of Representatives in 1938.
-His campaign was led by Mercer County chair Thorn Lord, who was also Hughes's law partner, along with national committeeman David T. Wilentz and Hudson County chair John V. Kenny.
-After Frank Thompson declined party support for a second time, citing a request from President John F. Kennedy that he remain in Congress, party leaders quickly consolidated around Hughes.
+In February, former Superior Court judge Richard J. Hughes emerged as a dark horse candidate for the nomination.
+Hughes, a self-avowed liberal and supporter of President John F. Kennedy, had been elected to the Democratic state committee in 1937 and ran a failed campaign for the U.S. House of Representatives in 1938.
+His campaign was led by Mercer County chair Thorn Lord, who was also Hughes's law partner, along with national committeeman David T. Wilentz and Hudson County party chair John V. Kenny.
+After Frank Thompson declined for a second time, party leaders quickly consolidated around Hughes.
 He received the backing of leadership in Burlington, Essex, Hudson, Middlesex, Mercer, Passaic and Union counties, making him the front-runner for organization support in the primary.
-George Cable of The New York Times remarked that Hughes's ascent to the nomination was "a clear victory for other top party leaders" over Meyner and was expected to lead John J. Grogan to withdraw and the Essex County party to withdraw its endorsement of Donal C. Fox.
+George Cable of The New York Times remarked that Hughes's ascent was "a clear victory for other top party leaders" over Meyner and was expected to lead John J. Grogan to withdraw and the Essex County party to withdraw its endorsement of Donal C. Fox.

-On February 13, Hughes was officially designated as the organization candidate for governor with the support of 20 out of 21 county chairs.
+On February 13, Hughes was officially designated as the party organization's candidate for governor with the support of 20 out of 21 county chairs.
 Grogan withdrew the same day.
-The designation was considered tantamount to election, as it ensured Hughes would have no serious opposition for the nomination at the April 18 primary election.
+The designation was considered tantamount to nomination, as it ensured Hughes would have no serious opposition for the nomination at the April 18 primary election.